 Often, leadership is overlooked in M&A. Everyone is caught up in the deal that they don't notice the importance of leadership.
 But make no mistake, a successful deal is largely attributed to leadership, much as it is when the deal fails.

-To cover this issue, I interviewed Scott Hile, Senior Director, Corporate Strategy & Development at Enviva.
+To cover this issue, I interviewed Scott Hile, Senior Director, Vice President - Corporate Development at Enviva.
 We talked about how to develop good leadership in M&A.

 "The reality is, whether you acknowledge them (your weaknesses) or not, other people see them.
 So getting the feedback, understanding where you have blind spots that we all have, is the key to really rounding out your ability as a leader." - Scott Hile

 According to Scott, good leadership starts with self-awareness, which includes recognizing your vulnerabilities and understanding that you don't need to know everything.
 You need to lean on your abilities and strengths, mitigate the weaknesses, and help the team achieve the goals.
 If you want to build trust with the people around you, self-awareness is key.

 Asking and embracing feedback is the first step to developing self-awareness.
 Fostering an environment where your team is comfortable enough to give you feedback is a sure-fire way to get people talking.
 Once you have achieved that, make sure that you know how to accommodate feedback adequately.
 Embrace your vulnerabilities and work on them, rather than denying they exist.

 When it comes to M&A, empathy is crucial.
 Whether you are trying to lead your internal people or negotiating with the target company, empathy plays a huge role in the success of a deal.
 Understanding the other party's position will help you understand their drivers better.
 Also, it will help you gain their trust faster.